 - Care should be taken when using ICT as a form of recording, especially digital cameras.
-We agree that photographs of children should only ever be taken as a record of school approved activities, be taken on school iPads and only be stored on school PCs or laptops.
+We agree that photographs of children should only ever be taken as a record of school approved activities, be taken on school digital cameras and only be stored on school PCs or laptops.
 Images of children must not be stored on home PCs etc. - We agree that the use of mobile phones to record images of children is forbidden.
-Therefore, please refrain from using your mobile phone when working in the school. - As you are a regular visitor to the school, you will be asked to have a DBS to check your suitability to work with children.